csinva/csinva.github.io/_notes/research_ovws/ovw_interp.md

   - merge "similar" prototypes, where similarity is measured as dist of all training patches in repr. space
 - [Towards Explainable Deep Neural Networks (xDNN)](https://arxiv.org/abs/1912.02523) (angelov & soares 2019) - more complex version of using prototypes
 - [Case-Based Reasoning for Assisting Domain Experts in Processing Fraud Alerts of Black-Box Machine Learning Models](https://arxiv.org/abs/1907.03334)
+- [Explaining Latent Representations with a Corpus of Examples](https://arxiv.org/pdf/2110.15355.pdf) (crabbe, ..., van der schaar 2021) - for an individual prediction,
+  1. Which corpus examples explain the prediction issued for a given test example?
+  2. What features of these corpus examples are relevant for the model to relate them to the test example?

 ## interpretable neural nets